timofeymukha/eddylicious/docs/user_guide/output.rst

 The data for each available field is stored in its own file named identically to the internal name of the field in OpenFOAM (for instance ``U`` for the velocity field).
-The format of each such file is quite similar to the :ref:`foamfile_format` but has some additional headers.
+The format of each such file is quite similar to the :ref:`foamfile_format`.

 The following parameters need to be provided in the configuration file in order to output the velocity fields in the OpenFOAM native format. ::